 Internationally Qualified Midwives - Overseas Competence Programme

-Midwives who register in New Zealand from overseas will have conditions placed on their Scope of Practice.
+Midwives who register in Aotearoa New Zealand from overseas will have conditions placed on their Scope of Practice.
 This means that the midwife is required to complete a registration competence programme within 24 months of obtaining their first practising certificate.
-Details of these requirements will be included in the letter that confirms registration in New Zealand.
+Details of these requirements will be included in the letter that confirms registration in Aotearoa.

 If you are an overseas registered midwife, you can click HERE for more information.